Deekshithpoleboina/Deekshithpoleboina/README.md

 👋 Hello, World!

-I'm Deekshith Poleboina, a second-year computer science student passionate about creating meaningful and innovative software solutions.
+I'm Deekshith Poleboina, a third-year computer science student passionate about creating meaningful and innovative software solutions.
 Here's a bit about me:

 -  Currently pursuing my Bachelor's in Computer Science at SR University.
 -  Interested in a wide range of topics, including Data Structures and Algorithms,Web Development and Machine Learning.